-Maytenus oleoides, the rock false candlewood, is a small tree or sometimes only a shrub, growing a rounded, often dense crown at a height of about 4 m (SA Tree List No. 400).
+Maytenus oleoides, the rock false candlewood, is a shrub or small tree growing a rounded, often dense crown to heights around 4 m (SA Tree List No. 400).

 Creamy white flowers flecked with brown grow in tight axillary clusters during winter and spring.
 The flowers are small and inconspicuous.

 The globose, yellow fruit is two-lobed and fleshy.
-It reaches 1 cm in diameter before it dries to an orange colour.
-When ripe in early summer it dehisces, releasing the seeds, each completely covered in a yellow aril (Coates Palgrave, 2002; Vlok and Schutte-Vlok, 2010).
+It reaches 1 cm in diameter before drying to an orange colour.
+When ripe in early summer it dehisces, releasing the seeds, each completely covered in a yellow aril.